 You belong in Langley.

-Over the last decade the immigrant population of the City and Township of Langley has grown significantly.
-According to Census 2016 data, the Township had the highest immigrant population growth rate in BC at 21.5%; the City had the 5th highest at 15.5%.
+According to Census 2021 data, the City had the highest immigrant population rate in BC at 48.5%; the Township had the 2nd highest at nearly 33%.

 To learn more about the work of the Langley LIP and how to become involved, contact